typelevel/cats-tagless/docs/src/main/tut/typeclasses.md

-Their laws are defined in `mainecoon.laws`.
-To test your instance (if you decide to roll your own) against these laws please follow the examples in `mainecoon.tests`, especially the ones that test against `SafeAlg`.
+Their laws are defined in `cats.tagless.laws`.
+To test your instance (if you decide to roll your own) against these laws please follow the examples in `cats.tagless.tests`, especially the ones that test against `SafeAlg`.